day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- They were single strategy backtesting，Get theirDataFrame，(ThatDataFrameIt includes trading hours、This warehouse、Yesterday warehouse、Fees、Slippage、Day net profit and loss、Basic information such as the amount of net profit and loss，But does not include the largest retracement，Sharpe ratio and other statistical information),ThenDataFrameAdded and removed after the null value obtained portfolioDataFrame。
+- They were single strategy backtesting, Get their DataFrame, (ThatDataFrameIt includes trading hours、This warehouse、Yesterday warehouse、Fees、Slippage、Day net profit and loss、Basic information such as the amount of net profit and loss, But does not include the largest retracement, Sharpe ratio and other statistical information),ThenDataFrameAdded and removed after the null value obtained portfolioDataFrame.

 ```
 df1 = run_backtesting(